 In this topic, progesterone receptor antagonists are referred to as PAs and compounds with mixed agonist/antagonist activity are referred to as selective progesterone receptor modulators (SPRMs).
 Collectively, these compounds are known as progesterone receptor modulators (PRMs) (figure 1).

 The term SPRM is in keeping with the terminology adapted for selective estrogen receptor modulators (SERMs) and selective androgen receptive modulators (SARMs).
-(See "Mechanisms of action of selective estrogen receptor modulators" and "Use of androgens and other hormones to enhance athletic performance", section on 'SARMs'.)
+(See "Mechanisms of action of selective estrogen receptor modulators" and "Use of androgens and other hormones by athletes", section on 'SARMs'.)

 From a pharmacologic, biochemical, and clinical perspective, a SPRM represents a class of progesterone receptor (PR) ligands that exerts clinically relevant, tissue selective, mixed progesterone agonist and antagonist effects, which may be full or partial, on various progesterone target tissues in an in vivo situation depending on the biological action studied (figure 1) .